Ritesh001-Git/kubernetes-cheat-sheet/README.md

 ### 📌 Definition

-The controller manager runs controllers that continuously monitor and ensure the desired state of the cluster.
+it runs continuously and watches the actual and desired state of objects.
+If there is a difference in the actual and desired state, it ensures that the kubernetes resource/object is in the desired state.

 ### ⚙️ Key Controllers